salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 # Basic Plotting

-Once you have a figure with an axis (see previous section), you can then add a plot to that axis.
+Once you have a figure with axes (see previous section), you can then add a plot to those axes.
 MATLAB has extensive plotting capabilities, including bar, scatter, and line plots.

 ## Overview